 Martin Hurlimann was a Swiss photographer/publisher who traveled across the world.
 He published many books with beautiful pictures.
-During his India trip in the 1920’s, he photographed Brijnidhi temple facade which featured in his collection in 1928.
+During his India trip in the 1920s, he photographed the Brijnidhi temple facade which featured in his collection in 1928.
 Here is a vintage picture of this heritage temple photographed by Martin Hurlimann.

 Now compare it with the current picture photographed from the same location.

 It is evident that not much has changed over a century.
 For a temple built in 1790 AD, the facade looks even better.
 However, a visit to the temple reveals the need for restoration.